-After failing to add to his tally in the final two play-off games, he departed to a former club, Wrexham, with a record of having scored more goals than the number of games he started for Altrincham.
+After failing to add to his tally in the final two play-off games, in the close season he chose to rejoin a former club, Wrexham, with a record of having scored more goals than the number of games he started for Altrincham.

 Altrincham appearances : 5(+2), 6 goals.

 A left-back or left-winger with the youth team, the pacy Dontai made his first-team debut in the Cheshire Senior Cup against Winsford United on 21 March 2018.
 His league debut came as a substitute at Hereford FC on 3 November 2018.

 He spent 2019-20 at Trafford FC.
 Dontai was assigned number 14 for the 2020-21 season but left the club before being involved in a first-team game that season.